Kibble-Zurek Scaling and Spatial Statistics in Quenched Binary Bose Superfluids: Supplementary Methods

-The stochastic projected Gross-Pitaevskii equation (SPGPE) formalism provides a grand canonical description of the coherent $\mathbf{C}$ field coupled to a thermal reservoir—the incoherent $\mathbf{I}$ region.
+Within the stochastic projected Gross–Pitaevskii equation (SPGPE) formalism, the effective field is constructed by introducing a high-energy cutoff $E_{\rm max}$ and explicitly retaining only the low-energy modes that are relevant for the coherent dynamics of the Bose field~\cite{Gardiner_2003, Blakie2008, Proukakis_2008}.
+The single-particle modes satisfying $\epsilon_n \le E_{\rm max}$ define the total effective field.
+Since this space is still too large to be treated fully within a classical-field description~\cite{Blakie2008}, it is further partitioned by introducing an intermediate cutoff energy $\epsilon_{\rm cut}$.
+This separates the system into a coherent \textbf{C} region, defined by $\textbf{C}={n:\epsilon_n \le \epsilon_{\rm cut}}$, where modes are highly occupied ($\langle n\rangle \sim \mathcal{O}(1)$) and can be treated using the classical-field approximation, and an incoherent \textbf{I} region, defined by $\textbf{I}={n:\epsilon_{\rm cut} < \epsilon_n \le E_{\rm max}}$, which acts as a thermal reservoir giving rise to dissipation and noise terms in the SPGPE.
+In the \textbf{C} region, quantum fluctuations are neglected in favor of classical field dynamics, while their influence is incorporated indirectly through stochastic coupling to the \textbf{I} region.
+The SPGPE formalism thus provides a grand canonical description of the coherent $\mathbf{C}$ field coupled to a thermal reservoir—the incoherent $\mathbf{I}$ region.
 The coupling strength, controlled by the dissipation parameter $\gamma$, determines the equilibration rate.
 Thermal fluctuations in the $\mathbf{I}$ region are modeled by Gaussian noise $\eta_j$ satisfying the fluctuation-dissipation relation: